Randspalte-Links

 e-mail: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-2014 – present: Director of Schreibmotorik Institut e.V.
+since 2024 Director of the Schreibmotorik Institut e.V.

 Mobile +49 172/2019537